4 Scientifically Backed Ways To Support Your Breast Health

 From protecting against disease-causing bacteria to regulating immune function, these bacteria support your health in various ways.6

-The gut bacteria influences estrogen metabolism and adiposity, which are both associated with breast health.
+In fact, your gut bacteria influences estrogen metabolism and adiposity, which are both associated with breast health.

-How can I keep my breasts healthy?
+How can I keep my breasts well?

 1. Eat healthy because food matters

 You are what you eat.
 Have you heard this before?
-Some ways you can support your breast health nutritionally are:
+Some ways you can support your breasts nutritionally are:

 • Limiting your sugar intake